pendrica/chef-provisioning-azurerm/README.md

 ### Configuration

-For the driver to interact with the Microsoft Azure Resource management REST API, a Service Principal needs to be configured with Owner rights against the specific subscription being targeted.
+For the driver to interact with the Microsoft Azure Resource management REST API, a Service Principal needs to be configured with Contributor rights against the specific subscription being targeted.
 Using an Organization account and related password is no longer supported.
-To create a Service Principal and apply the correct permissions, follow the instructions in the article: [Authenticating a service principal with Azure Resource Manager](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/#authenticate-service-principal-with-password---azure-cli)
+To create a Service Principal and apply the correct permissions, follow the instructions in the article: [Create an Azure service principal with Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2fazure%2fazure-resource-manager%2ftoc.json)

-You will essentially need 4 parameters from the above article to configure Chef Provisioning: **Subscription ID**, **Client ID**, **Client Secret/Password** and **Tenant ID**.
-These can be easily obtained using the azure-cli tools (v0.9.8 or higher) on any platform.
+You will essentially need 4 parametersto configure Chef Provisioning: **Subscription ID**, **Client ID/ID**, **Client Secret/Password** and **Tenant ID/Tenant**.

 Using a text editor, open or create the file ```~/.azure/credentials``` and add the following section: